A generalized Neyman-Pearson lemma for sublinear expectations: Results on some special sublinear expectations

-Some theories consider a small space in place of the whole bounded measurable functions.
-For example, the $G$-expectation introduced by Peng \cite{Peng} which considered the $L^{1}_{c}$-space is in such case.
-In this section, we will study the hypothesis testing problem when the test functions are restrained to be chosen in $L^{1}_{c}$ space.
-Firstly, we give the definition of the $L^{1}_{c}$-space, which comes from \cite{DHP}.
+Some theories consider a small space instead of the whole bounded measurable function space.
+For an example, the $G$-expectation theory introduced by Peng \cite{Peng} considers the $L_{c}^{1}$-space.
+In this section, we will study the hypothesis test when test functions are selected in $L_{c}^{1}$-space.